 2. Have a four wheel lightweight cabin bag plus a tote that sits on top via a sleeve.
 This just makes getting around the airport and to your seat much easier.
 I prefer a cabin bag with a laptop compartment in the front which means you don’t have to open your bag to go through security.
 By the way this probably won’t work for some of the budget airlines, but you can get packing for a full weekend away on a mainstream airline in one of these if you get it right.

-3. A lightweight tote with a sleeve that slips on top of the handles of your cabin bag works in so many ways.
+3. A lightweight tote with a sleeve that slips on top of the handles of your cabin bag works in so many ways and not just for travel.
 My favourite is by Liphault – Selfridges have the best range online.
 These not only look good, hold far more than you think they will, and stay attached to your cabin bag but I sit my normal smaller tote/handbag inside plus my shoes once we’ve taken off, slip it under the seat in front and use it as a foot rest particularly at night.

 You may get strange looks when you leave the plane with an extra bag (which you’ve removed from your Liphault tote just before landing) but frankly who cares?